Migrate Search & Navigation features to Graph

 Boosting

-Boosting changes the relevance score of search results so that certain content appears higher or lower.
-Search & Navigation provides five boosting features (filter-based, time decay, hit popularity, unified weights, and attribute-based), while Graph supports filter-based boosting and time decay with different syntax, and offers a unique BOOST_ONLY ranking mode.
+Search & Navigation provides five boosting features: filter-based, time decay, hit popularity, unified weights, and attribute-based.
+Graph supports filter-based boosting and time decay with different syntax, and adds a BOOST_ONLY ranking mode that scores using only boost values

 For detailed instructions on migration, see the Boosting migration guide.